Back to blog

 Claude Code: What It Does Well and Where It Struggles

-Claude Code is a terminal-native AI coding agent from Anthropic, and it operates more like an autonomous engineer than an autocomplete engine.
-Instead of suggesting the next line, it reads your entire codebase, reasons about it, and executes multi-step tasks end to end.
-That shift in mental model is what makes it a genuinely different kind of ai coding assistant compared to other ai coding tools in the market.
+Claude Code operates more like an autonomous engineer than an autocomplete engine: instead of suggesting the next line, it reads your entire codebase, reasons about it, and executes multi-step tasks end to end.
+That shift in mental model makes it a genuinely different kind of ai coding assistant.

 Strengths That Matter in Production

 The extensibility is where Claude Code separates itself from every other ai agent in the category.
-MCP (Model Context Protocol) support means you can wire in your own tools, databases, and APIs.
-Custom hooks let you trigger actions before or after specific coding tasks.
-You can build workflows that integrate with your CI pipeline, your deployment scripts, and your monitoring stack.
-This is not a closed product.
-It is a platform you can shape to fit your software development process.
+MCP (Model Context Protocol) support means you can wire in your own tools, databases, and APIs, and custom hooks let you trigger actions before or after specific coding tasks.
+It is a platform you can shape to fit your process rather than a closed product.

 Context handling is another significant advantage.
 Claude Code can reason across hundreds of files in a single session.
-When you are debugging an issue that spans your API layer, your database models, and your frontend state management, Claude Code holds all of that context simultaneously.
+When you are debugging an issue that spans your API layer, your database models, and your frontend state management, it holds all of that context simultaneously.
 Most ai coding assistants lose the thread after three or four files.
-For enterprise software development where codebases regularly span thousands of files, this contextual awareness is a decisive advantage.

 Where It Falls Short

 The lack of inline suggestions is a real gap for everyday feature work.
-When you are writing a new function and just want the AI to finish your thought, switching to a terminal-based workflow adds unnecessary friction.
-Claude Code is built for the big software development jobs, and it shows.
+When you are writing a new function and just want the AI to finish your thought in real time, switching to a terminal-based workflow adds unnecessary friction.

 There is no free tier for Claude Code.
 Unlike Cursor, which offers a limited free plan for individual developers, Claude Code requires an Anthropic API subscription from day one.
 This means you cannot trial the tool without committing to usage-based billing, which is a barrier for students, hobbyists, and developers evaluating ai coding tools before making a team-wide decision.